labanskoller/hackeriet_blog/_posts/2017-05-08-creating-a-fast-blog.md

 #### Let's encrypt

-The [Let's encrypt](https://letsencrypt.org/) project is our tls certificate provider, they have enabled the world to move away from the insecure http protocol.
+The [Let's encrypt](https://letsencrypt.org/) project is our TLS certificate provider, they have enabled the world to move away from the insecure http protocol.

-Let's encrypt lets us automate the signing of the certificate that tls uses.
+Let's encrypt lets us automate the signing of the certificate that TLS uses.
 We use [certbot](https://certbot.eff.org/) in standalone mode for this.

 The openssl package needs to be installed from jessie backports also, since nginx was